Quist/Chess/README.md

 Chess
 =====

-Simple java chess GUI with a even simpler AI
+Simple java chess GUI with a even more simple AI.